Storage abstraction

 .build();

-You can also execute a Get operation with a secondary index.
+You can execute a Get operation by using a secondary index.

-Instead of specifying a partition key, you can specify an index key (specifying an indexed column) to use a secondary index as follows:
+Instead of specifying a partition key, you can specify an index key (indexed column) to use a secondary index as follows:

-// Create a Get operation with a secondary index
+// Create a `Get` operation by using a secondary index.

 Key indexKey = Key.ofFloat("c4", 1.23F);